An uncertainty-aware Bayesian framework for machine learning classification models: A case study in land cover classification: Introduction

+In this paper, we propose a general Bayesian framework for incorporating input measurement uncertainty within generative ML classification models.
+The Bayesian framework proposed is a concrete methodology which broadly follows the conceptual framework for uncertainty evaluation in ML classification models proposed in~\cite{Bilson_2025}.
 To incorporate input measurement uncertainty into Bayesian classification models, we take an Errors-in-Variables (EiV) approach~\cite{fuller2009measurement} which treats the measured inputs to the ML model as realisations of true, but unknown inputs.
+The Bayesian EiV approach is motivated by and adapted from~\cite{martin_aleatoric_2023}, which develops an EiV approach in the context of CNN regression models.
 We also restrict our attention to generative models.
-Generative classifiers estimate the full joint distribution of the input and output variables, compared with discriminative models that only estimate the conditional distribution of the output given the input.
-Since generative models explicitly model the input data uncertainty, the measurement uncertainty can be accounted for, and learnt from measured training data (see Section~\ref{sec:inputUnc}).
-One such parametric generative classifier is quadratic discriminant analysis (QDA), which uses multivariate Gaussian distributions to model the input data of each class (the class conditional distributions)~\cite{hastie_linear_2009}.
-QDA is the more general version of a na\"{i}ve Bayes classifier since independence between input variables is not assumed, and it is more general than linear discriminant analysis (LDA) since covariances of each class are not assumed to be equivalent.
-QDA is computationally inexpensive compared with RFs and CNNs, and performs reasonably well even when the Gaussian assumption is not satisfied, as long as the sample size is not too small in relation to the dimensionality of the input data~\cite{wu_quadratic_2022}.
-QDA is also highly interpretable compared with RFs and CNNs, with learned model parameters representing the mean and covariance of the input data for each class respectively.
+Generative classifiers estimate the full joint distribution of the input and output variables, in contrast to discriminative models that only estimate the conditional distribution of the output given the input.
+Since generative models explicitly model the input data uncertainty, the measurement uncertainty can be accounted for and learned from measured training data (see Section~\ref{sec:inputUnc}).
+One such parametric generative classifier is quadratic discriminant analysis (QDA), which uses multivariate Gaussian distributions to model the input data for each class (the class conditional distributions)~\cite{hastie_linear_2009}.
+QDA is a generalisation of the na\"{i}ve Bayes classifier since independence between input variables is not assumed, and it is more general than linear discriminant analysis (LDA) since covariances of each class are not assumed to be equal.
+QDA is computationally inexpensive compared with RFs and CNNs, and has been shown to perform reasonably well even when the Gaussian assumption is not satisfied, as long as the sample size is not too small in comparison to the dimensionality of the input data~\cite{wu_quadratic_2022}.
+QDA is also highly interpretable in comparison with RFs and CNNs, with learned model parameters representing the mean and covariance of the input data for each class respectively.